leo0-07/dStorage/README.md

 Grateful.
 Special thanks to python comunity for the oportunity to try colaborate.
-Escuse for my troublrd in pakage construction, i need mor prative and for me is hard to start on the right way.
-Some lectures are not clearly for my compreension, and i only ca sey escuse for my limitations.
+Excuse for my troublrd in pakage construction, i need more pratice and for me is hard to restart on the right way.
+Some lectures are not clearly for my compreension, and i only can sey forgive for my limitations.

 [**Website for my courses and studies:**](http://www.asl-sl.com.br)